AdelNehili/cloud-heads/2048-APP-AWS/fargate_eks.md

 --set region=eu-west-3 \
 --set vpcId=

+# Wait a bit and check the following commands, you will see that the container is initializing

 kubectl get deployment -n kube-system aws-load-balancer-controller

 kubectl get deploy -n kube-system

 kubectl get pods -n kube-system

+# Run the following commands to have the public DNS to the game (you might have to wait a couple of minutes until the content is accessible, just refresh the web page as needed until having a good display)

 kubectl get ingress -n game-2048